vpon-data/data-sdk/index.md

 ## Next Steps

 Ready to start integrating the Data SDK into your App?
-Head over to our[Integration Process]({% link docs/IntegrationProcess.md %}) page, which guides you step by step through the entire integration process.
+Head over to our [Integration Process]({% link docs/IntegrationProcess.md %}) page, which guides you step by step through the entire integration process.
 For any business-side queries, please visit our [official website][1] for further information.

 Remember, a successful Data SDK integration can unlock valuable insights into your users' behavior, enhancing your App's performance, personalization, and overall user experience.
 Get started today!